 During this program, journalists, academics and civil society representatives from the Dominican Republic will participate in the following activities:

-- A two-day media leadership conference.
-With help from U.S. and Dominican experts, participants will learn new skills to increase media credibility and sustainability, spur debate of topics in the public interest, and other vital skills that Dominican media leaders need.
+- In 2020 a two-day media leadership conference.
+With help from U.S. and Dominican experts, participants learned new skills to increase media credibility and sustainability, spur debate of topics in the public interest, and other vital skills that Dominican media leaders need.

-- Four two-day regional workshops for a total of 60 young media professionals.
+- In January 2023 three two-day regional workshops for a total of 45 young media professionals.
 These capacity-building workshops will provide participants in smaller cities with the skills, knowledge and contacts to become media leaders in their communities as well as enable them share knowledge with a wider network.

 This program aims to: